25 Golden Blonde Hair Color Ideas That Will Make You Glow (Without the Brassiness)

 If you want to dip your toes into blonde without diving all the way in, golden babylights are the way to go.
 These ultra-fine highlights mimic the way hair naturally lightens in the sun, especially on brunettes.

 They’re soft, subtle, and look best when placed around the crown and face to add dimension without overwhelming the base color.
 They also grow out beautifully with no harsh lines.
-To maintain the tone, use a toning conditioner made for brunettes.
+Rotate the Olaplex No.4P once a week, focusing the lather on the highlighted pieces.

 Subtle golden babylights on brunette hair for a sun-kissed effect.